heiswayi/heiswayi.nrird.com/_posts/2015-10-01-php-using-native-password-hashing-api.md

 ---
 layout: post
 title: PHP - Using native password hashing API
-description: Starting PHP version 5.5 onwards, password hashing in PHP application made easy as new native password hashing functions (built-in) have been introduced.
+description: Starting PHP version 5.5 onwards, password hashing in PHP application made easy as new native password hashing functions have been introduced.
 keywords: php 5.5, password hashing, native api, php functions
 tags: [PHP, Password Hashing]
 comments: true
 ---

-## Introduction

-As a developer, password hashing is one of the most basic security considerations that must be made when designing application that required us saving user credentials, especially user password.
-We must avoid implementing a weak design in hashing user password as the advancement in computer equipment, these kind of weak hashing algorithms such as `md5()` and `sha1()` are easy to "bruteforce" in seconds.

-Luckily as of PHP 5.5, a native password hashing API was introduced to safely handle both hashing and verifying password in a secure manner.
-When hashing password, the two most important considerations are the computational expense and the salt.
+**Great news to PHP developers!** As of PHP 5.5, a [native and simple password hashing API](https://wiki.php.net/rfc/password_hash) was introduced to safely handle both hashing and verifying password in a secure manner.
+When talking about hashing the password, the two most important considerations are the computational expense and the salt.
 The more computationally expensive the hashing algorithm, the longer it will take to "bruteforce" its output.
-So, the suggested algorithm to use when hashing password is Blowfish, which is also the default hashing algorithm used by this password hashing API.
+So, the suggested algorithm to use when hashing the password is Blowfish, which is also the default hashing algorithm used by this password hashing API.
+Please note that, these two weak hashing algorithms `md5()` and `sha1()` are no longer practical and acceptable to be used these days as they can be "bruteforced" in seconds.

 ### Implementation of native password hashing API